AnyLog-co/documentation/high availability.md

 ## Query execution

-Queries are executed by identifying the clusters that host the relevant data, identifying an active Operator for each cluster and shipping the query to the identified Operators for execution.
-If an Operator fails to respond, thr Operator is flagged as non-active and queries will not be shipped to the non-active Operator.
+Queries are executed by dynamically and transparently identifying the clusters that host the relevant data, identifying an active Operator for each cluster and shipping the query to the identified Operators for execution.
+The query process assembles a unified and complete reply from the participating data regardless of the Operator that participated in the query process.
+If an Operator fails to respond, the Operator is flagged as non-active and queries will not be shipped to the non-active Operator.

-The following command provides information on the querirs being executed, their status and the Operators that partocipate in the query process:
+The following command provides information on the queries being executed, their status and the Operators that participate in the query process:
 <pre>
 query status
 </pre>